ruocensong/trgn510_FinalProject/README.md

 * https://www.bioconductor.org/packages/devel/workflows/vignettes/RNAseq123/inst/doc/limmaWorkflow.html

 ## Data
-I download the data from https://portal.gdc.cancer.gov/.
+I find the data from https://portal.gdc.cancer.gov/.
 201 cases are about white males and 128 cases are about white females dead of brain cancer from 10 to 60 years old.

 ## Milestone 1
+I download raw data about brain cancer and handle them in Rstudio.
+After data processing, it could be saved as CSV file.
+When I load it into Vignette, it could be successful to run.
+In this part, I will complete section 4 and 5 in Vignette.

 ## Milestone 2
+Using previous data, I could analyze different gene expression.
+In this way, I will finish Vignette's section 6.

 ## Deliverable
 *R Markdown*